mintyphp/mocking/README.md

 # MintyPHP Mocking

-Lightweight utilities to mock static methods and global functions in PHP unit tests without invasive refactors.
+Lightweight utilities to mock static methods and built-in functions in PHP unit tests without invasive refactors.

 This library works by:
 - Intercepting class autoload for specific classes to provide a stub that forwards static calls to your expectations